Pete Ross: Modern Age

 The modern version of Pete is a far more minor character in the Superman comics, who eventually married Lana Lang, with the two having a son, Clark.
 Peter Ross, although the relationship is occasionally strained due to Lana's knowledge of Clark's secret and Pete feeling that he was fundamentally Lana's second choice.
 The two are presently divorced, even after briefly reuniting following the Ruin storyline.
 Pete was Vice President of the United States under Lex Luthor and briefly served as President following Luthor's impeachment but quickly resigned.

 In the modern comic book continuity, Pete was not initially aware of Clark's secret.
-Instead, the secret was known by the villainous Manchester Black, who informed then-President Luthor of the secret, only later to wipe his memory of it.
-Prior to losing the knowledge of Clark's secret, Lex informed Pete that his close friend Clark Kent is in fact Superman.
+Instead, the secret was known by the villainous Manchester Black, who informed Lex Luthor of the secret, only later to wipe his memory of it.
+Prior to losing the knowledge of Clark's secret, Lex informed Pete that his close friend Clark Kent is Superman.
 While Pete initially refrained from telling Clark about his knowledge, he did eventually tell him in Adventures of Superman #641.

-It appeared that Ross had become a villain named "Ruin", but it was later revealed that he had instead been kidnapped by the real Ruin, Professor Emil Hamilton.
+It appeared that Ross had become a villain named Ruin, but it was later revealed that he had instead been kidnapped by the real Ruin, Emil Hamilton.
 Hamilton also kidnapped Pete's wife and child.
 Superman defeated Hamilton, rescued Pete, Lana, and their child, and exonerated Pete of the charges against him.

 Pete has returned to Smallville without Lana to raise their son.
 He was seen attending the funeral of Jonathan Kent.

 During the "Blackest Night" storyline, Pete works at Smallville's general store.